October 1, 2009

 The University of Puget Sound is genuinely concerned about the welfare of its students.
 We have established crime prevention, response, and reporting programs that are reasonable and appropriate for our environment and we continuously assess and refine them.
 The university cannot totally eliminate crime nor can it guarantee protection of persons or property.
 Each member of the campus community should exercise reasonable precautions to minimize risks to themselves and others on campus.

-Security administrators, through key control and card reader programs, regulate access to university buildings.
+Security administrators, through key control and card access programs, regulate access to university buildings.
 Academic facilities are locked at varying times depending on use schedules.
 Prior written authorization is required for admittance when facilities are locked.
 Residences are locked 24 hours a day.
 Security and Residence Life staff patrol living areas to check for propped or unsecured doors.
-Areas rendered unsecurable by damage or equipment failure are repaired on a first priority basis by maintenance staff.
+Areas rendered unsecurable by damage or equipment failure are repaired on a high priority basis by maintenance staff.

-University of Puget Sound Security staff receive enforcement authority for campus rules and regulations from the university.
+University of Puget Sound Security staff members receive enforcement authority for campus rules and regulations from the university.
 Security staff work closely with the Tacoma Police Department.
-On duty staff carry radios which allow direct communication to City Emergency Services.
+On duty staff members carry radios which allow direct communication to City Emergency Services.
 Tacoma Police are summoned to provide assistance, make arrests, and investigate criminal matters on campus.
 Security staff do not routinely arrest suspects without the assistance of Tacoma Police.
 Tacoma Police officers patrol the campus vicinity on a routine basis and maintain communication with on duty Security staff.

-Security Services and Residence Life staff are trained in the importance of accurate and prompt reporting of all incidents, including criminal acts, accidents, minor property damage, injuries, and illnesses.
+Security Services and Residence Life staff are trained in the importance of accurate and prompt reporting of all incidents, including criminal acts, accidents, fires, minor property damage, injuries, and illnesses.
 Because the University of Puget Sound is relatively small and campus housing is geographically concentrated, trained staff generally become aware of significant incidents and encourage reporting to campus authorities.
 Security staff report crimes to local authorities when appropriate.

 The university supports the Operation I.D. program.
 Literature describing the program and tools to engrave personal property are available for loan at the Security Office.
 Crime prevention information is posted on bulletin boards throughout campus and communicated in the weekly campus newspaper.